Recipes > Quinoa & Bean Salad

 To prepare your mise en place, cut the pepper into small dice. *Note: instead of yellow pepper, diced mango would make a nice alternative.

-Finely dice the red onion and finely chop the green onions.
+Finely dice the red onion, slice the green onions.
+Seed and dice the tomatoes, and small dice the zucchini and cucumber.
 Roughly chop the cilantro and set everything aside.

 Method